Click here to download the Registration Policy 2019

 - Candidates must submit a logbook comprising of diary and summary sheets, within one month of completing three months of recorded professional training experience for the full in-training period, to enable Council to make an assessment of the candidate’s progress.
-Examples of the diary and summary sheets can be downloaded here.
-Completed forms can be uploaded here.
+Examples of the diary and summary sheets can be downloaded from the website of the NCAQS (www.ncaqs.org).

 - It is important that the diary and summary sheets be headed “Interim Inspection 1/1, …2/1, …3/1 and 1/2, …2/2, …2/3, etc.” (meaning interim inspection one of year one, etc.)

 - Summary sheets must be properly completed with the relevant area columns totalled as required.
 It is important that the logbook reflect the total experience recorded by candidates from the starting date of their training period until date of the interim submission for the period under review.

 - All logbooks and reports must be certified by the supervisor as being the candidate’s own unaided work and a true and faithful reflection of their training and experience.

 - Reports will be retained by the NCAQS for reference at the final assessment .